Forest fires - AMENDMENT TO THE TERRITORY AFFECTED BY THE PROHIBITION ON THE ACCESS TO FORESTS ON LANDS IN THE DOMAIN OF THE STATE AND THE CLOSURE OF FOREST ROADS

 La Vallée-de-l'Or (89) for its portion northeast of the following coordinates:

 The Department would like to remind the public that, at a time when major fires are raging in certain areas of Québec, greater caution must be taken.
-The collaboration of all forest users is essential to protecting our forests and ensuring public safety.
+The collaboration of all forest users is essential to protect our forests and ensure public safety.

-Furthermore, the prohibition on open fires in or near the forest and the restriction on forest work are still in effect in these territories.
-For the delineation of the affected territories and the periods covered by the forest work restriction, please refer to the Restrictions section of the SOPFEU website.
+Furthermore, the prohibition on open fires in or near the forest and the restriction on forest work are still in effect in some areas.
+For the delineation of the affected territory and the periods covered by the forest work restriction, please refer to the Restrictions section of the SOPFEU website.

 For information on the closed territory, please visit the Gouvernement du Québec's Forest Fires webpage, the SOPFEU website, the Forêt ouverte interactive map or contact Services Québec toll-free at 1-877-644-4545.